LuckyJimJD/ProfessionalResponsibility/assets/mrpc/Part1.md

         (i) the disqualified lawyer is timely screened from any participation in the matter and is apportioned no part of the fee therefrom; and

-        (ii) written notice is promptly given to the prospective client.<br>
+        (ii) written notice is promptly given to the prospective client.